googleanalytics/autotrack/docs/plugins/clean-url-tracker.md

 ## Options

-The following tables outlines all possible configuration options for the `cleanUrlTracker` plugin.
+The following table outlines all possible configuration options for the `cleanUrlTracker` plugin.
 If any of the options has a default value, the default is explicitly stated:

 <table>
   <tr valign="top">